SebasAB/sitecore-components/README.md

 ## Features

-- **Sitecore Component Snippets**: Quickly scaffold new Sitecore components with pre-defined templates.
-Just type 'scComponent' and the extension will generate a boilerplate React component that adheres to Sitecore XM Cloud development best practices.

 - **Dynamic Naming**: Automatically names your React components based on the file name for a consistent and error-free naming convention.
 No more manual renaming—get it right from the start!

 - **TypeScript Support**: Generates TypeScript types and interfaces to match your components, appending 'Props' to your file name for easy identification and strong typing right out of the box.

 - **Ease of Use**: Simple and intuitive commands integrated into the VSCode Command Palette for quick access.
+Just enter the command palette and type "Create Sitecore Component" and hit enter.

 - **Customizable Templates**: Modify the provided templates to fit your project's standards, ensuring that every component you create is up to par with your team's specifications.